THE AZORES SERIES, DAY 3

 THIRSTY

-The weather here in Terceira can be very much hit or miss, usually warm but rain and clouds come and go throughout the day, so when Juca picked me up he told me to measure my expectations.
+The weather here in Terceira can be very hit-or-miss: usually warm, but rain and clouds come and go throughout the day.
+So when Juca picked me up, he told me to temper my expectations.

 “Wow!
-You got a thirst trap of an IG account and now you’re asking me to chill.”
-The equivalent of a meeting someone who posts nothing but 🍑 pics on their IG only for them to arrive wearing a boiler suit.
-You know who you are 👀
+You’ve got a thirst trap of an IG account, and now you’re asking me to chill.”
+The equivalent of meeting someone who posts nothing but 🍑 pics on their IG, only for them to arrive wearing a boiler suit.
+You know who you are 👀.

 DAILY TRAVEL STATS….